On recognizing your own strength

 My mission is to ensure every mom with an autoimmune disease lives the healthy and energetic life she wants so she can be present for her family in the ways that mean the most to her.
 A big part of achieving this mission is supporting these moms – body, mind, and soul.
 This is soul work.
 This is where you start to realize just how amazing you are – that even though you have this disease and it has changed your life, you’ve adapted, you’re overcoming, and you’re living.

 I’m so proud of what you’re doing.
 So amazed at what you are working through.
 Inspired by your courage and commitment.
-If there is something I can do to support you, I invite you to schedule a call with me and talk about what you need to find the healthy, energetic life you want.
+If there is something I can do to support you, I invite you to connect with me and talk about what you need to find the healthy, energetic life you want.